Tabs and Menus

 Common Menus (found on all program tabs)

-The following two menus are common to all program modules and provide the same functionality wherever they are used.
+The following menu is common to all program modules and provide the same functionality wherever they are used.

 - <User> Menu - This menu provides user-specific options such as working viewing your company dashboard, passwords and program options.
 The menu's label will display the name of the user who is currently logged into the program.